07/01/21 - 11/30/21

 UCI invested $2 million dollars in the next 15 years to protect and adaptively reuse the property.
 Beginning in 2021, the first phase of redevelopment will make the most historic portions of the house and the preserved front lawn accessible to the public through an indoor and outdoor interpretive center.
 The site improvements will also incorporate green infrastructure with support from the Northeast Ohio Regional Sewer District.
 Together with leading interpretive partner, Western Reserve Historical Society, and long-time community partner, Restore Cleveland Hope, UCI established the Cozad-Bates House Community Advisory Committee, a group of community activists, educators, and historians, to guide development of the Interpretive Center’s content and educational curriculum.

 Restore Cleveland Hope retells, promotes and celebrates Cleveland’s Underground Railroad history.
-They serve as a resource for children and adults to inform and inspire them through educational programs.
+They serve as a resource for children and adults to inform and inspire them through educational and cultural programs.
 They act as a unifying force in the community by providing a venue for open dialogue, reflection, and reconciliation among all freedom-loving people.
 Restore Cleveland Hope offers classroom educational programs for all ages and also hosts Beloved Community Dialogues to tell stories of those freedom seekers who left and the abolitionists who helped them.

 Western Reserve Historical Society inspires people to discover the American experience by exploring the tangible history of Northeast Ohio.
 The Western Reserve Historical offers the educational program Cleveland Underground: Resistance and Compliance for students grade 6-12.
 In this program, students will investigate Cleveland’s role in the Underground Railroad and explore issues of personal choice and activism.